Compliance training: Process

 Compliance training can be performed in-house by compliance training specialists, or hired out to consultant firms.
 Some compliance training is done online.

 Penalties for non-compliance

 While this is entirely tied to the realm of compliance that is being considered, the penalties can range from a Fine, through the seizure of company assets, to jail time for executives of the company at fault.
-For example, the consequences of not being compliant with Anti Money Laundering cost the Las Vegas Sands Resort to pay $47 Million in penalties for suspicious credit card transactions.
+For example, the consequences of not being compliant with Anti Money Laundering cost the Las Vegas Sands Resort $47 Million in penalties for suspicious credit card transactions.

 HIPAA fines for lack of compliance can be staggering as well.
 In the past, the Alaska State Department paid $1,700,000 in fines for an Unencrypted USB hard drive stolen, poor policies and risk analysis.